finn-no/tech.finn.no/_posts/2015-06-09-removing-long-travels-in-the-flight-search.md

 ```

 Where IQR is the Interquartile Range; Q3 - Q1.

 We are using [Solr](http://lucene.apache.org/solr/) at FINN, but the stats query in Solr does not give us the quartiles out of the box, so we would need to do a separate query to calculate the quartiles.
 Should be easy enough.

 ## What is too long?
 So what is a **too long** flight?
 That's not an easy question to answer.
-Racking our brains (and doing some guesswork), we came up with the following suggestions.
+Racking our brains (and doing some guesswork), we came up with the following suggestions on what the upper fence on duration to different destinations should be.
 The durations are per leg:

 OSL - LON 300 mins = 5 hrs.
 Given the minimum flight time OSL - LON = 115.
 OSL - BKK (Bangkok) 1000 mins = 17 hrs.
 Minimum = 674